 Start with your research interests and career aspirations.

 What are your research interests?
 Your career aspirations?
 What excites you in your research field?
+Can you identify a productive research area that fits your values and career plans?
+Who is engaged in research that is complementary to your interests?
+Do you have geographical limitations?

 What kind of mentor best fits your needs?